Save Kansas Solar Update

 Provided by the Climate & Energy Project and Clean Energy Business Council

-The Kansas Supreme Court will review whether the rate design for distributed generation class (demand charges) discriminates against renewable energy users in violation of both Kansas state law and federal law.
+Tomorrow, Dec.
+19, the Kansas Supreme Court will review whether the rate design for distributed generation class (demand charges) discriminates against renewable energy users in violation of both Kansas state law and federal law.
 This hearing is open to the public.
+Everyone is welcome to attend in person or listen online (instructions below).
+Proceedings are also archived online.

 Sierra Club and Vote Solar’s petition for review was filed with the supreme court and includes a summary of the issues and positions, it can be reviewed here.